3 July

 August 2006

-A Small/Essex Skipper is seen in a field between the Coastal Link Cyclepath and the River Adur and it was the last of the year seen.
+A Small/Essex Skipper was seen in a field between the Coastal Link Cyclepath and the River Adur and it was the last of the year seen.
 I think this is an Essex Skipper.
 23

 July 2006